KamilMynarski/energy_data_document_streaming/README.md

 # there are some rows with Nulls in other columns so lets remove them
 df_reduced_rows = df_reduced_columns.dropna()
 ```
-From now on we will be operating on JSON format so lets trasnform dataframe to json and save the file in txt format.
+From now on we I be operating on JSON format so lets trasnform dataframe to json and save the file in txt format.

 ```python
 df_reduced_rows['json'] = df_reduced_rows.to_json(orient='records', lines=True).splitlines()